vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/151/_index.md

 title = "+151"

 +++
-Mitra and Varuṇa The publ. intro. gives a conspectus of the hymn, esp. the difficult first 5 vss.
+Mitra and Varuṇa The published introduction. gives a conspectus of the hymn, esp. the difficult first 5 vss.